 These are typical "danger zones" where despite all our technological advances, we can quickly succumb to operational failures in billing basics.

-With these snapshots, you now have a baseline for a few useful applications of business analytics in your healthcare practice.
+With these snapshots, you now have a baseline for a few useful applications of business analytics in practice.
 For example, having identified a category where the numbers are lower than expected, you can drill down to a coder or payment poster to find they are behind in their work or discover a site of service that may be experiencing download issues.
 At that point, the manager can quickly deploy necessary resources to correct the issue.
 Without a reference point, it will be difficult to make sense of the numbers and impossible to take corrective action promptly.